dev-academy-programme/computer-setup/README.md

 This enables `CMD+b` to automatically fix as many linting errors/warnings as it can with a single shortcut.
 You might need to use a different shortcut if you're on MacOS or Windows.
 If `cmd+b` doesn't work for you, try `meta+b` (meta is the Alt key) or `ctrl+shift+b`.

-File :arrow_right: Preferences :arrow_right: Keyboard Shortcuts (and then click on `keybindings.json`).
+File :arrow_right: Preferences :arrow_right: Keyboard Shortcuts and then click on the icon in the top-right to _Open Keyboard Shortcuts (JSON)_.
 Use this as the contents.

 ```js
 [